 Biohazard bags and labels are available through the EHS department office.

 Incineration of biohazardous waste shall be handled by a biological waste destructor.
-This shall be coordinated through the EHS department if pre-existing disposal arrangements have not already been made through the Student Health Center or Wellness Center.
+This shall be coordinated through the EHS department if pre-existing disposal arrangements have not already been made through University Health Services or the Seretean Wellness Center.

 Laundry contaminated with blood or other potentially infectious material will be handled